 Great examples of dupes are my Eames-inspired chairs.
 The original white Vitra Eames chairs with wood legs retail at £365 (gasp!).
 Way out of my budget so I looked for a good quality dupe (the word quality is important here don’t just go for the cheapest) and found some at Dwell for around £60.
 We got four so we saved a whopping £1220 which we invested in one very expensive high-quality dining table.

 With so many options online and in-store, there is no need to feel like you have to pay the price on the tag.
 Places like TK Maxx (TJ U.S. side) and Homesense are great to find those little bits an bobs you are missing.
 Online shops are fantastic to shop for dupes!
 I love Amazon in particular as you can pretty much get everything and anything there, like Eames inspired chairs for instance!

 It can be a waiting game as the stock is not guaranteed but this is how I found my kitchen rug.
 I knew I wanted something a bit bohemian but rugs are so expensive that there was no way I would spend a lot on something that may get ruined by tomato sauce.
-After one of my monthly visits to TK Maxx, I found the perfect small rug at the perfect small price so if food ends up staining it I won’t cry.
+After one of my monthly visits to TK Maxx, I found the perfect small rug at the perfect small price so if food ends up staining it I won’t have an emotional meltdown.

 Recycle what you already have

 I am big on protecting the environment.
 You can ask Andrew, I am one of those people who will take apart packaging so any recyclable piece of it can go in the recycling bin.
 I also try to use what we already have to reduce costs and protect mother nature.
 In my house, old fashion cushions get new covers and candle holders become plant pots or brush holders.